-As we have thus far need to comply with Section 404 of the Sarbanes-Oxley Act, we have performed an evaluation of our internal control over financial reporting in accordance with Section 404 of the Sarbanes-Oxley Act.
-In light of the deficiency, we have identified certain control deficiencies as a result of the evaluation performed.
+As we have thus far not needed to comply with Section 404 of the Sarbanes-Oxley Act, neither we nor our independent registered public accounting firm has performed an evaluation of our internal control over financial reporting in accordance with Section 404 of the Sarbanes-Oxley Act.
+In light of the deficiency, we believe that it is possible that certain control deficiencies may have been identified if such an evaluation had been performed.